UPPS 03.04.06 - Nonresident Alien - Honorarium and Contracted Services Payments

 Nonresident Alien – as set forth in IRC §7701(b), is an alien who has neither a substantial presence in the United States, a green card, nor a permanent residence in the United States.

-Nonresident Alien Contractor – an independent contractor who does not have an employee-employer relationship with Texas State University, nor has been offered employment at Texas State, and is an individual or entity working on a contracted and temporary basis.
+Nonresident Alien Contractor – an independent contractor who does not have an employee-employer relationship with Texas State University, nor has been offered employment at Texas State, and is an individual or business entity working on a contracted and temporary basis.

 Tax Treaty Exemption – provides a federal tax withholding exemption for aliens from countries who have tax treaties with the United States.
 However, the Internal Revenue Service (IRS) imposes restrictions on the application of the tax treaty exemption.

-PROCEDURE FOR PREPARING FOR THE NRA’S VISIT TO THE UNITED STATES (NON-EMPLOYED CONTRACTOR)
+PROCEDURE FOR PREPARING FOR THE NONRESIDENT ALIEN’S VISIT TO THE UNITED STATES (NON-EMPLOYED CONTRACTOR)

 The account manager must discuss the visa requirements with the International Office and the Procurement and Strategic Sourcing Office at least 45 days in advance of the NRA arriving on campus.
-The NRA must obtain the appropriate type of visa that allows them to be compensated within the United States and provide the following documents prior to performing services for the university.
+The NRA must obtain the appropriate type of visa that allows them to be compensated within the United States and provide the necessary documents prior to performing services for the university.